LandenLloyd/CIS4330S_Group_5_Project/README.md

 users may have more control over the sound using our gesture-based system than a touchscreen system.

+## Project Directory Structure

+All the Kotlin code written for this project can be found in app/src/main/java/com.landenlloyd.gesturements.
+MainActivity.kt acts as the entry point for Jetpack Compose into this app.
+The MainActivity class is responsible for constructing the app tree, registering sensor listeners, providing connections between the four steps of the sensing pipeline, and managing the Firebase connection during debugging by providing convenient write functions.
+InstrumentReading Screen.kt is the Composable found under the "Instrument" button on the main screen.
+The sensing pipeline is separated into four Kotlin files corresponding to the four steps of smart sensing:
+DataExtraction.kt, Preprocessing.kt, FeatureExtraction.kt, Classification.kt.

+- DataExtraction.kt: The "Sensor3DViewModel" provides callback functions for sensors when a new read comes in, separating reads into separate frames of a set size.
+The content of each frame is stored in a "SensorFrame".
+An instance of "FrameSync" is used to synchronize the time on two corresponding frames from the accelerometer and gyroscope.
+- Preprocessing.kt: A wrapper over JDSP's signal processing API for transform data to the frequency domain, a low-pass filter, and a moving average smooth.

 ## Third-party Dependencies

 - [Apache Commons Math 4](https://commons.apache.org/proper/commons-math/): used for cubic spline interpolation
 - [JDSP](https://github.com/psambit9791/jdsp): a digital signal processing library for Java.
 Used for the Fourier transform and Butterworth low-pass filter
+- [JSyn](https://github.com/philburk/jsyn): an audio synthesizer library for Java.
+- JSynAndroidAudioDevice.java:
+  this Java file was not written by us, but rather provided by the JSyn maintainers [here](http://www.softsynth.com/jsyn/beta/jsyn_on_android.php) to allow JSyn to play audio over Android devices.